-Their range is southeast and southwest Madagascar.
+The range of the ring tailed lemur is southeast and southwest Madagascar.

-They inhabit rocky mountains and deciduous forests.
+Ring tailed lemurs inhabit rocky mountains and deciduous forests.

 Gestation lasts 132 to 143 days.